valentin2105/Kubernetes-Saltstack/README.md

 #### The recommended configuration is :

-- one Salt-Master

-- one Kubernetes-Master (also Salt-minion)
+- one Kubernetes-Master (also Salt-Master)

 - one or more Kubernetes-Workers (also Salt-minion)

 The Minion's roles are matched with `Salt Grains`, so you need to define theses grains on your servers :